ethaizone/Bootstrap-Confirmation/README.md

 Bootstrap-Confirmation
 ======================

 Javascript plug-in for Twitter bootstrap.
 Require JQuery and Bootstrap-Tooltip.js to run.
-This is in Beta state.
+This is not continue.

 You can read doc at <a href="http://ethaizone.github.io/Bootstrap-Confirmation">document & live example</a>.

-Todo
-====

-- Good bye.

 Donate
 ======